Dissipative Superfluidity in a Molecular Bose-Einstein Condensate: Derivation of The Effective Action

 We note that $\det(A)\neq0$ holds for an arbitrary interaction strength and an arbitrary dissipation strength unless they both vanish.
 Hence, the effective field theory derived here is valid even without the interaction.
 Furthermore, if we impose the conditions $\partial_{t}\theta_{+}=\partial_{t}\theta_{-}=0$, we obtain

-where we ignore the contribution from $\nabla^{2}$ since we consider the long-wavelength limit.
+where we ignore the contribution from $\nabla^{2}$ since we are interested in the long-wavelength limit.
 We can see that the second term on the right-hand side of Eq. \eqref{eq: effective_action_1} includes the second-order terms in $\theta_A$, which can be neglected in the following calculation since we only consider the lowest-order perturbation around the mean-field solution.
 Therefore, the effective action becomes

 with $\nabla\cdot\bm{\psi}=2m\gamma|\varphi_0|^{2}$.
 Here the vector field $\bm{\psi}(\bm{r})$ gives the dissipative current, which describes the loss of particles into the environment \citep{PhysRevLett.93.160404}.
 Since the twist of the phase of a condensate can be related to the superfluid velocity as $\bm{v}_{s\alpha}=\alpha\nabla\theta_{\alpha}/m$ \citep{Coleman_2015}, the current density is determined as